 Dual-mono 24bit/192kHz portable Digital Audio Player

-Building on the strengths of the AK100, the AK120 provides a true dual-mono audio output giving a lower noise floor, wider dynamic range and a broader sound stage.
+Building on the strengths of the AK100, the AK120 has a true dual-mono design giving a lower noise floor, wider dynamic range and a broader sound stage.
 Other new and improved features include gapless playback, 64GB of internal memory, an updated user interface, support for streaming to the DAC over USB (in addition to optical) and playback of DSD files.
-Compared with the AK100, the AK120 also has a lower output impedance at 3ohms, which makes it easier to match with lower impedance IEMs.
+Compared with the AK100, the AK120 also has a lower output impedance at 3ohms, which makes it easier to match with lower impedance IEMs and portable headphones.

 A shade longer than the AK100 to accommodate the upgraded electronics, the AK120 still fits easily in the palm of the hand or a shirt pocket.

 The player comes pre-loaded with a selection of 24bit studio quality music from Chesky Records and is packaged with a finely crafted Buttero leather case.

 - Equipped two high-performance Wolfson WM8740 24bit 192kHz DACs in a dual-mono configuration

 - Sets a new high watermark for portable audio: